 Working Interest vs. Royalty: After-Tax Returns Compared

-Here's What You Need to Know
+Compare Structures→Here's What You Need to Know

-- DPP working interests offer 75% Year-1 IDC deductions that offset ordinary W-2 income — royalties do not.
+- /DPP working interests offer 75% Year-1 IDC deductions that offset ordinary W-2 income.
+Royalties do not.

-- Royalty interests carry zero operational cost exposure and lower risk, but meaningfully lower total returns.
+- /Royalty interests carry zero operational cost exposure and lower risk, but meaningfully lower total returns.

-- Both structures receive the 15% depletion allowance, but on different income bases.
+- /Both structures receive the 15% depletion allowance, but on different income bases.

 How the Comparison Works